G4Q95/AutoShortsWebApp/docs/Scene-Component-Refactoring.md

 4. `SceneMediaPlayer.tsx`
 5. `SceneVoiceSettings.tsx`
 6. `SceneTrimControls.tsx`
+7. `SceneActions.tsx`

 ## Next Steps:

-1. Extract Scene Actions (Add Scene, Delete Scene, Duplicate, etc.)
-2. Extract Scene Timing Controls
+1. Extract Scene Timing Controls
-3. Update SceneComponent to use all new components
+2. Update SceneComponent to use all new components
-4. Final cleanup and testing
+3. Final cleanup and testing